ChikhaliyaYash/Codewars-Daily-challenges/problem 4/readme.md

 # Code as fast as you can!
-You need to double the integer and return it.
+You need to double the integer and return it